pranav-gujar/Portfolio/README.md

 1. Open the portfolio in your web browser.
 2. Navigate through the sections to learn more about my background, view my projects, and contact me.
 3. Use the contact form to send a message directly from the portfolio.

-## Acknowledgements

-- Thanks to Prodigy Infotech for providing the opportunity to work on this project during my web development internship.